 If someone attended a face-to-face training for any level and it’s not on their GO record, contact your county GO coordinator with proof of completion and they can add this.

 Supported volunteer roles

 As some of our adult volunteers have significant support needs, we have created two roles that will allow volunteers who may not be able to complete the training due to support needs to still volunteer with us.
 These roles are supported volunteer and individual volunteer supporter.

-A supported volunteer will be supported by an individual volunteer supporter.
+A supported volunteer will be paired and supported by an individual volunteer supporter.
 Their individual volunteer supporter will provide them with individually tailored support to help them carry out their supported volunteer role enjoyably and safely.
-A supported volunteer will always be paired with their individual volunteer supporter.
-A supported volunteer will not have any safeguarding responsibilities and will therefore not be required to complete A Safe Space.
-They will be required to complete an enhanced (with barred list) criminal record disclosure check.
+A supported volunteer won't have any safeguarding responsibilities and won't not be required to complete A Safe Space but they will be required to complete an enhanced (with barred list) criminal record disclosure check.

-The role will therefore only be assigned in exceptional circumstances, and with prior approval from the HQ Safe Practice team.
+This will therefore only be assigned in exceptional circumstances and with prior approval from the HQ Safe Practice team.

 Individual volunteer supporter